hamsadev/ril/README.md

 ## Support

-For technical support and questions:
-- Create an issue on GitHub
+For technical support, create an issue on GitHub or check the troubleshooting section above.
-- Check the documentation and examples
-- Review the troubleshooting section

 ---